dhannywi/COE332/homework06/README.md

 No data in db
 ```

-#### 1. Route `/data`
 The `/data` route has 3 methods: `GET`, `POST`, and `DELETE`.
 The first time you are running the services you will need to use the `POST` method to load data into the database.

+#### 1. Route `/data` with `POST` method
 Execute the command `curl localhost:5000/data -X POST` on your terminal.
 This may take a while, data has been successfully loaded into db when you see the message:
 ```console
 username: :~/COE332/homework06$ curl localhost:5000/data -X POST
 Data loaded